ArronBeale/CI_PP1_V_Photography/README.md

 # Milestone Project 1: V Photography

-![A picture of the site on various device screens.] (assets/readme_images/responsive1.png)
+!
+[A picture of the site on various device screens.] (assets/readme_images/responsive1.png)

 ## Table of Contents
+- Objective
 - User Experience (UX)
 - Features
 - Technologies Used